61Asea/blog/Java/Mybatis/Springboot整合.md

 		if (mbd.getResolvedAutowireMode() == AUTOWIRE_BY_NAME || mbd.getResolvedAutowireMode() == AUTOWIRE_BY_TYPE) {
 			MutablePropertyValues newPvs = new MutablePropertyValues(pvs);
-			// Add property values based on autowire by name if applicable. if (mbd.getResolvedAutowireMode() == AUTOWIRE_BY_NAME) {
+			if (mbd.getResolvedAutowireMode() == AUTOWIRE_BY_NAME) {
 				autowireByName(beanName, mbd, bw, newPvs);
 			}